arendina/linuxfromscratch/README.md

 # Linux From Scratch

+Note: This is a fork, you can clone the original at https://github.com/Yibo-Li/linuxfromscratch.git

 This is a [Vagrant](https://www.vagrantup.com/) building process for [Linux From Scratch](http://www.linuxfromscratch.org/lfs/).

 Before the tour of lfs building, you need install [VirtualBox](https://www.virtualbox.org/) and [Vagrant](https://www.vagrantup.com/) on your PC.